e-caste/sdp-q2-project/README.md

 See the help message above for all the other options.

-Note: this script always recompiles the code if `make` detects a change.
+Note: this script always re-compiles the code if `make` detects a change.